kotlinski/dagens-eko-player/README.md

 ## development

+### installation

 First of all you need to figure out what `ip` address the raspberry pi connects to.
 The easiest way is probably to plug it in to a display and a keyboard and connect to your preferred network.

 After that you can run `ifconfig` to figure out it's current ip.
 This ip may change over time, so make sure to configure your home network/router to give your raspberry pi's `mac address` a static ip.

 > ifconfig

+#### find the ip, from computer

+If the raspberry pi is already connected to the wifi, but you forgot the ip.
+I recommend using the tool nmap to find the ip.

+1. Install the tool
+   > brew install nmap
+2. Scan for the ip
+   > nmap -sn 192.168.1.0/24

+#### deploy changes

 To deploy the code to the raspberry i prefer SFTP and using Filezilla as a client.
 And to start the application you have to ssh into it.